 If the conversation gets heated, empathy and knowing your political triggers go a long way to de-escalating and reconnecting with your client.

 Clients already value your input on difficult issues in life: children, aging, death, family conflicts, and all the related emotions.
 You are experienced at discussing difficult, anxiety-filled topics, in an empathic, open and authentic way.
 In political conversations, if you use the very same skills, your clients will likely be greatly appreciative.

 Hartford Funds is not responsible for, and does not validate, any information, opinions, assertions, or statements expressed within these articles, or the identity or credentials of the individuals communicating through the site.
 Some of the articles may contain links to information created and maintained by other, unaffiliated organizations and individuals.
 Hartford Funds does not control, cannot guarantee, and is not responsible for the completeness, accuracy, timeliness, or the continued availability or existence of this outside information or the information presented herein.
-This material is intended for use by financial professionals or in conjunction with the advice of a financial professional.
+This material is intended for use by financial professionals.